I am SO curious how we’ve gotten to this point.

 We have two extremes!

-On one side, we have people saying ‘adopt don’t shop’, as if all of the dogs in rescue are a good fit for every person who wants a dog.
+On one side, we have people saying ‘adopt don’t shop’.
+They scream this from the rooftops as if all of the dogs in rescue are a good fit or even available to every person who wants a dog.

-On the other side, we have people who think that all it takes to be a breeder is to have a dog in heat.
-Diligence, ethics and care be damned.
+On the other side, we have people who think that all it takes to be a breeder is to have a dog with AKC papers.
+Diligence, ethics, and care be damned.

-Then there are those of us in the middle…and it’s comical that people HATE US.
+Then there are those of us in the middle.

 This right here is the #1 reason you should probably NOT breed your dog.